Two-sample inference for high-dimensional Markov networks: Abstract

 \section{Abstract}

 Markov networks are frequently used in sciences to represent conditional independence relationships underlying observed variables arising from a complex system.
 It is often of interest to understand how an underlying network differs between two conditions.
-In this paper, we develop a methodology for performing valid statistical inference for difference between parameters of Markov network in a high-dimensional setting where the number of observed variables is allowed to be larger than the sample size.
-Our proposal is based on the regularized Kullback-Leibler Importance Estimation Procedure that allows us to directly learn the parameters of the differential network, without requiring for separate or joint estimation of the individual Markov network parameters.
-This allows for applications in cases where individual networks are not sparse, such as networks that contain hub nodes, but the differential network is sparse.
-We prove that our estimator is regular and its distribution can be well approximated by a normal under wide range of data generating processes and, in particular, is not sensitive to model selection mistakes.
-Furthermore, we develop a new testing procedure for equality of Markov networks, which is based on a max-type statistics.
-A valid bootstrap procedure is developed that approximates quantiles of the test statistics.
-The performance of the methodology is illustrated through extensive simulations and real data examples.
+In this paper, we develop methods for comparing a pair of high-dimensional Markov networks where we allow the number of observed variables to increase with the sample sizes.
+By taking the density ratio approach, we are able to learn the network difference directly and avoid estimating the individual graphs.
+Our methods are thus applicable even when the individual networks are dense as long as their difference is sparse.
+We prove finite-sample Gaussian approximation error bounds for the estimator we construct under significantly weaker assumptions than are typically required for model selection consistency.
+Furthermore, we propose bootstrap procedures for estimating quantiles of a max-type statistics based on our estimator, and show how they can be used to test the equality of two Markov networks or construct simultaneous confidence intervals.
+The performance of our methods is demonstrated through extensive simulations.
+The scientific usefulness is illustrated with an analysis of a new fMRI dataset.